CortSmith/AWS-BlenderRendering/README.md

 ---

-###Step 3 [Optional] - Setup an EC2 instance volume.
+### Step 3 [Optional] - Setup an EC2 instance volume.

-- Volumes are storage blocks that allow you to save your files without having to re-download files, software, and other dependencies.
+-Volumes are storage blocks that allow you to save your files without having to re-download files, software, and other dependencies.

 - Navigate to the EC2 Dashboard by searching EC2 under the Services tab.